UTSCC09/project-really-cool-multiplayer-game/doc/README.md

 ### Update

-- description: Update a specific deck in database
+- Description: Update a specific deck in database
-- request: 'PUT /api/deck/:id/'
+- Request: 'PUT /api/deck/:id/'
   - params:
     - id: Database id of desired deck
   - body: object
     - content: ([String]) List of the text of each card of new deck
     - name: (String) The name of the deck
     - type: ("WHITE" or "BLACK") Is this a white or black deck?
-- response: 200
+- Response: 200
   - content-type: 'application/json'
   - body: object
     - \_id: Database id of the returned deck